sadikovi/tunadb/README.md

 This was done mostly for educational purposes to learn more about storage layout and B+trees.
-There is a number of TODOs scattered around the codebase so you are interested, feel free to open PRs for features or bug fixes.
+There is a number of TODOs scattered around the codebase so if you are interested, feel free to open PRs for features or bug fixes.

 # Simple key-value store